Lucas-TA/Lucas-TA/README.md

 - 👋 Hi, I’m Lucas, 23 years old, from Sao Paulo Brazil!
 - 👀 Looking for an opportunity as a Front-End Developer Junior
-- 🌱 I’m currently studying Computer Science Bachelor's degree on first grade and I am also specializing on Front-End technologies.
+- 🌱 I’m currently studying Computer Science Bachelor's degree and I am also specializing on Front-End technologies.
 - 💞️ My objectives now is to be part of the IT community and to achieve my first job on web development.
 - 📫 How to reach me: dev.ascencao@gmail.com